S78P7 – Laid on the altar: our will

 Every time they cooked they put up the baby gate to keep her out of the kitchen, but it never seemed to work.
 Before they knew it, she was standing in front of the stove about to put her hand on the warm oven door.
 Each time this happened they would sit her in her chair for timeout, which was the worst punishment possible for a toddler.
 She would scream and cry for those 60 seconds as if it were the end of the world, but it took a while for her behavior to change.
 Mom and dad thought the cycle might never end.
 With a child so young it was difficult for her to understand why it was important for her to follow their rule.
 What they had to do was simply break her will.

-God has made me sit in timeout quite a bit during my process of sanctification.
-It is the consequence of my having taken a wrong turn and saying “yes” to myself and “no” to him.
-It is the period of correction which sometimes can seem rather painful and lonely but is terribly necessary.
+God has made me sit in timeout quite a bit during this process of transformation.
+It is the consequence of my having taken a wrong turn and saying yes to myself and no to him.
+It is this period of correction which sometimes can seem rather painful and lonely but is terribly necessary.
 We must remember that those times are simply God’s gentle hand steering us back to the safe and holy path.
 He needs to break our will so that we start to follow his, but we can help that along by surrendering to him daily.
 When we continue in our own ways we only frustrate the plan God has for our spiritual future.
 Father, help us to destroy the will of our flesh and submit to your holy will day by day and minute by minute.